alexandermendes/tf-aws-ghe-clone/README.md

 A Terraform module to create an AWS Lambda function that clones GitHub repositories to an S3 bucket.

+The module runs a second scheduled Lambda function to ensure the GitHub webhooks are enabled correctly and remain enabled.

 One use case is for the contents of this bucket to be used as a source action for CodePipeline, which cannot integrate directly with on-premises GitHub Enterprise repositories by default.